nfrechette/nfrechette.github.io/_posts/2018-05-08-anim_compression_additive_bind.md

 ![Paragon Results](/public/acl/acl_paragon_bind_additive_results.png)

-Paragon shows vastly different results.
-The memory footprint reduces by about **7.9%** which is quite significant.
-The max error reduces as well and improves.
-Again, we can see both additive 0 and 1 perform the same.
+Paragon shows the results I was expecting.
+The memory footprint reduces by about **7.9%** which is quite significant and the max error improves as well.
+Again, we can see both additive methods performing equally well.
 The relative space clearly loses out here and fails to show significant gains to compensate for the dramatically worse compression performance.

 ## Conclusion